michal-pod/libssha/README.md

 # run from repository root
 ./build/examples/test-agent
 ```
-- Use the library from your project by including `include/libssha` headers and linking the built library from `build/lib` (CMake target names are available in `CMakeLists.txt`).
+- To use the library in your own project, easiest way is to add it as a subproject in your `meson.build`.
+If you don't use meson, you can create for example in CMake a target that builds the library from source files in `src/` and includes headers from `include/`.

 ## Projects using this library
 - SKYM - SSH KeY Manager - SSH agent for Windows with GUI, using libssha as the backend library - I'm preparing a separate repository for this project.